The reform support package - and feedback to government

 Whanganui was offered $23,921,616 by the Government from the “better off” component of the support package.

-Territorial authorities are asked to consider the support package alongside the case for change the government has presented.
+Territorial authorities were asked to consider the support package alongside the case for change the government presented.

-Up until the end of September 2021, Whanganui District Council will be gathering and analysing information to fully understand the impact of this proposal on the Whanganui community and we will provide feedback to the government by the end of September 2021.
+Whanganui District Council gathered and analysed information to fully understand the impact of the government's proposal on the Whanganui community and we provided feedback and questions to the government by the end of September 2021.

 Our questions for the government

-Here are some of the key questions we are sending to the government:
+Here are some of the key questions we sent to the government:

 - How much time will there be for us to fully engage and consult with our community?
 So far the government’s communication and engagement with the public has not been adequate for this purpose.